MicrosoftDocs/win32/desktop-src/PLA/creating-a-data-collector-set-from-xml.md

 ---
 title: Creating a Data Collector Set from XML
 description: You can use the properties of the IDataCollectorSet interface to specify the property values of the set, or you can use XML to specify the values.
-If you use XML, pass the XML string to the IDataCollectorSet SetXml method. ms.assetid: 'a8e1868c-3fd4-4859-a923-29877c3b99b6'
+If you use XML, pass the XML string to the IDataCollectorSet SetXml method. ms.assetid: a8e1868c-3fd4-4859-a923-29877c3b99b6 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Creating a Data Collector Set from XML

-You can use the properties of the [**IDataCollectorSet**](idatacollectorset.md) interface to specify the property values of the set, or you can use XML to specify the values.
-If you use XML, pass the XML string to the [**IDataCollectorSet::SetXml**](idatacollectorset-setxml.md) method.
+You can use the properties of the [**IDataCollectorSet**](/windows/previous-versions/Pla/nn-pla-idatacollectorset?branch=master) interface to specify the property values of the set, or you can use XML to specify the values.
+If you use XML, pass the XML string to the [**IDataCollectorSet::SetXml**](/windows/previous-versions/Pla/nf-pla-idatacollectorset-setxml?branch=master) method.

 The following example shows how to use XML to create a data collector set.
 The example uses the data collector set to add a data collector, save the changes, and then run the data collector set.